 - Less polished than many clubs on this list (although that is part of the appeal for some)

 Named after the ancient Greek goddess of Chaos, the lines are the most chaotic thing about Club NYX.
 But once you get in, it’s good times galore!

 Every night is a glorious party that will keep you on the dance floor with various music genres, including 90s pop tunes, punk, Dutch hip-hop vibes, electronic music, and hits from HRH Lady Gaga.
 They also host tons of live music throughout the year spread across the club’s three floors.

 I love the decor of this place.
 It’s an old carriage house that drips industrial accents, bare brickwork, and brightly colored splashes of street art mixed with neon lighting off the dance floors, making it an exceptionally fun place for your dancing shoes to cool off.

 Like most of Western Europe, Amsterdam is a choice destination for the LGBTQ community, and Club NYX may be one of the best clubs in town to mingle with Amsterdam’s LGBTQIA+ crowd.

 While not a gay club, it’s a very popular place for queer folks.
-Club NYX is all love, love, love, baby, and anyone who wants to feel love will find it here.
-This crowd-pleasing and friendly club will keep you upbeat and leave you wanting to stay all night long.
+Club NYX is all love, love, love, baby; anyone who wants to feel love will find it here.
+This crowd-pleasing and friendly club will keep you upbeat and leave you wanting to stay all night.